 There is a sacredness to darkness if we let it be so.

-And in the end, it gives us a depth to our character and our souls.
+And in the end, it gives us the depth to our character and our souls.

 It’s beyond what lessons and curriculum can ever teach in character traits for kids.

 We rejoice in our sufferings, knowing that suffering produces endurance, and endurance produces character, and character produces hope. -Romans 5:3-4